UAE Document Attestation — MOFA & Embassy Process

 How much does full attestation cost?

 Costs vary by country and document.
 Home country apostille: $10-100 depending on country.
 UAE Embassy attestation: typically $50-100 per document.
 MOFA UAE: AED 150-200 per document.
-Translation: AED 100-300 per page.
-Total cost for a single document usually ranges from AED 500-1,000, depending on the country of origin and urgency.
+Translation pricing depends on document type and complexity.
+Send your document via WhatsApp for an instant quote.
+Total cost depends on the country of origin, document type, and urgency.

 Which countries need full embassy attestation chain?

 Countries that are NOT Hague members require the full traditional attestation chain (notary → ministry → embassy).
-This includes Pakistan, China, Egypt, Saudi Arabia, and several others.
-Hague member countries (USA, UK, India, Canada, Philippines) use apostille for the home country step, but still need UAE Embassy and MOFA attestation.
+This includes Pakistan, Egypt, Jordan, Syria, China, Saudi Arabia, and Iraq.
+Hague member countries (USA, UK, India, Canada, Philippines, Bangladesh) use apostille for the home country step, but still need UAE Embassy and MOFA attestation since the UAE itself is not a Hague member.

 What's changed with Bangladesh and Canada?